 Additional symptoms include wide and unpredictable mood swings, confused thinking, problems concentrating and thoughts of suicide.

 How Is Our Florida Dual-Diagnosis Treatment Program Different?

 When people who have dual diagnosis issues enter drug treatment, treatment centers that specialize in treating co-occurring disorders will utilize therapy and treatment options that will help target the deeper psychological issues.
 For example, cognitive-behavioral therapy (CBT) will help those struggling with mental health and substance abuse issues unlearn preconceived notions about their life and the way they have chosen to make decisions.
-In addition to CBT and other forms of behavioral modification therapy, more holistic based therapies such as mindful meditation, hypnosis, and yoga can help calm the brain and body’s “fight or flight” response.
-These techniques can help an lower blood pressure, reduce altered breathing and decrease the heart rate.
+In addition to CBT and other forms of behavioral modification therapy, more holistic based therapies such as nutritional therapy and spiritual counseling can help calm the mind.

 Take Advantage of Our Florida Dual Diagnosis Treatment Center at Ocean Breeze Recovery